Your A–Z reference to colour management and related terminology

 VGA ConnectionVideo Graphics Array - An analogue (RGB signal) connection port for connecting a monitor to computer.
 This is considered old technology and it is preferable to use higher quality digital connections.
 See Connection Types.

-Wide Screen Format - MonitorsThis is the more popular of monitor formats, the additional space in the width being used to accommodate the growing number of palettes and toolboxes that can be displayed within applications.
-It is also, a more suitable format for movies.
-An aspect ratio of 16:10 is used in many wide-screen monitors, this results in the height of a 24" widescreen monitor being comparable to the height of a 21" standard format (4:3) monitor.
-Whereas some widescreen monitors are a wider format with a ratio of 16:9 similar to HDTV format.
-A 27" wide screen (16:9) monitor will have a similar height to that of a wide screen 24" (16:10) monitor, the main difference being additional width.
+Wide Screen Format - MonitorsThis is the most common monitor formats, the additional space in the width being used to accommodate the growing number of palettes and toolboxes that can be displayed within applications.
+It is also, a more suitable format for video.
+An aspect ratio of 16: 9 has become the most common format available giving the same aspect ratio as an HD or 4K TV screen.

 White Point/BalanceWhite Point is used in relation to monitors in describing its temperature setting. i.e. The ‘White Point’ of the monitor was set to 6,500k.
 The White Balance of a camera similarly refers to temperature and describes the lighting temperature of the shot.